-One there was, one there was not, God’s servants were plentiful.
-In time within time; In the grain sieve in the hay; In the old hammam when the Jinn were dancing the jirit; When camels were orators; When fleas were barbers; When I was rocking, tıngır mıngır, tıngır mıngır, my Nene’s cradle.
-We went near, we went far, we passed streams and hills and reached the recesses of Mount Qaff.
-And then we looked back to find, that we’d travelled only the length of a grain…
+“Once there was, once there was not; God’s servants were plentiful.
+In time within time; In the grain sieve in the hay; In the old hammam when the Jinn were dancing the jirit; When camels were orators; When fleas were barbers; When I was rocking, tıngır mıngır, tıngır mıngır, my Nene’s cradle; We went near, we went far, we passed streams and hills and reached the recesses of Mount Qaff… And looked back to find, that we’d travelled only the length of a grain.”

 He stops.
 Struck suddenly by a tender appreciation for her enthusiasm, her keen anticipation.
 He stops on an unexamined impulse to drink it in.